Poseidon-rfe7/CatWalk/README.md

 this will compile and build the code

 ## Features
+Menu and home button: We include a menubar at the top with quick links to the specific modules as well as a button at the bottom right present at all times that will bring you back to the top of the app.

 Product overview component: where you can view your currently selected item of choice, see all of its optional styles, photos of each style, information on the product as well as a quick rating and the price as well as a selection for sizes and the ability to add the selected item with your configuration to the cart.